sematic-ai/sematic/docs/slack.md

   slack_webhook_token: XXX/YYY/ZZZ

 ingress:
-  # this is an externally-accessible URL to your Dashboard,
+  # this is an externally-accessible URL for your Dashboard,
   # used to construct the notification message
   sematic_dashboard_url: https://my.sematic
 ```